qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

     limit=10,
 )
 ```
+### Try the Experiment Yourself

 In a real-world scenario, you might take it a step further by first calculating the token embeddings and then performing pooling to obtain the single vector representation.
 This approach allows you to complete everything in a single pass.

-The simplest way to start experimenting with building complex reranking pipelines in Qdrant is by using the forever-free cluster on [Qdrant Cloud](https://cloud.qdrant.io/).
+The simplest way to start experimenting with building complex reranking pipelines in Qdrant is by using the forever-free cluster on [Qdrant Cloud](https://cloud.qdrant.io/) and reading [Qdrant's documentation](/documentation/).

-## Future Work
+The [source code for these experiments is open-source](https://github.com/kacperlukawski/beir-qdrant/blob/main/examples/retrieval/search/evaluate_all_exact.py) and uses [`beir-qdrant`](https://github.com/kacperlukawski/beir-qdrant), an integration of Qdrant with the [BeIR library](https://github.com/beir-cellar/beir).

+### Future Directions and Research Opportunities

 The initial experiments using output token embeddings in the retrieval process have yielded promising results.
 However, we plan to conduct further benchmarks to validate these findings and explore the incorporation of sparse methods for the initial retrieval.
 Additionally, we aim to investigate the impact of quantization on multi-vector representations and its effects on retrieval quality.
 Finally, we will assess retrieval speed, a crucial factor for many applications.